 The Chief Executive is the Council's Head of Paid Service and is responsible for how the Council operates.
-The Chief Executive is assisted by the Management Board, which includes the two Strategic Directors, one of whom is the Section 151 Officer.
+The Chief Executive is assisted by the Management Board.
 The Council is required to appoint a Monitoring Officer whose role includes ensuring that decision making is lawful and fair.